Holovko/Capstone-Project/README.md

-Kyiv Mom Map

 # Description

+Mobile app created as example of using Google Firebase with Google Maps.
+This app is example of using Firebase.
 This app is a list of places in the city Kyiv where parents can spend time with their children.
 Get a short place description and coordinates on map.
 All places have 5-star rating system and each user can rate places in the catalog.

 # Intended User